Finding the perfect ergonomic keyboard for you

 - Socket your microcontroller.
 These can easily break and you don’t want to have to replace the PCB board.

-- How aggressive is the pinky column stacked?
+derivatives are a great option. - How aggressive is the pinky column stacked?
 Depending on your hand some of the layouts might be uncomfortable for the pinky finger.

 - There is a learning curve learning this new keyboard layout.